filiparag/sydf/README.md

 ### Description

-_sydf_ is a small bash utility for managing files.
-Main purpose of this utility is to make sharing and syncing dotfiles across devices as easy as possible.
+_sydf_ is a bash utility for managing files.
+Main purpose of this utility is to make sharing and syncing dotfiles across devices as easy as possible by keeping them in a single directory.
 It is intended to be used in conjunction with git, syncthing, borgbackup, nextcloud and other programs.

 ### Installation